WICG/portals/README.md

 });
 ```

-If `https://example.com/` does not need the predecessor-adoption capability, then it can instead use the generic APIs for reacting to prerendering activation or other relevant changes, outlined [in that explainer](https://github.com/jeremyroman/alternate-loading-modes/blob/main/browsing-context.md#javascript-api).
+If `https://example.com/` does not need to adapt portal-specific content when activated and does not need the predecessor-adoption capability, then it can instead use the generic APIs for reacting to prerendering activation or other relevant changes, outlined [in that explainer](https://github.com/jeremyroman/alternate-loading-modes/blob/main/browsing-context.md#javascript-api).

 ### Navigation transitions